PsychoAndi/PickDT/README.md

 # PickDT
 Xojo Simple DatePicker - very simple datepicker, tested on Mac OS and Windows.
+Technics and idea are from Andreas Vogt http://www.accessblog.de/?s=Datepicker.

 Made with Xojo lite for Mac.
 Source is documented in german.

 Details:

-- containercontrol with no use of external libs or graphics
+- Containercontrol with no use of external libs or graphics
 - easy to change
 - no AM/PM-mode, for now it is just for 24 hours
 - week starts on monday